 On the other hand, irons has deeper lofts, and the club’s structure allows for more forgiveness to keep the face neutral at impact.

-Another reason that drivers slice easily is the length of the shaft of the club compared to irons.
+Another reason that drivers slice easily is the shaft’s length of the golf club compared to irons.
 A long shaft allows for more chance of returning the face of the driver to an open position.
 The shaft is shorter and easier to return to the square with irons, making it simpler to hit straighter shots.

 What creates a slice?